Intilery/intilery.github.io/docs/apis/api.md

 ### Authentication

 Authentication is via a shared secret passed in the `auth-token` header.
-You can create and manage your authentication tokens from the **API Keys** menu.
+You can create and manage your authentication tokens from the **API Keys** menu under settings.

 ### Headers